This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our

 The same is true for adults.
-As much as we don’t like to admit it, as parents, we only have limited patience and skiing with a toddler is going to take all of it.
-If you literally cannot handle one more game of “I Spy” on the chairlift, or the thought of skiing one more run in a backwards pizza makes you want to scream, it’s time to hit the road.
+As much as we don’t like to admit it, as parents, we only have limited patience, and skiing with a toddler is going to take all of it.
+If you literally cannot handle one more game of “I Spy” on the chairlift, or the thought of skiing one more run in a backward pizza makes you want to scream, it’s time to hit the road.

 Plan On Taking Ski Breaks

-Ski breaks are pretty standard when skiing with toddlers, so expect to spend a good amount of time in the lodge.
-When our kids are just learning to ski, we would joke that our special formula for skiing with toddlers was one parts skiing to two parts hot chocolate.
+Ski breaks are pretty standard when skiing with toddlers, so expect to spend a good amount of time in the ski lodge.
+When our kids were just learning to ski at ski resorts, we would joke that our special formula for skiing with toddlers was one part skiing to two parts hot chocolate.

-Taking breaks is important to toddlers ski development, so plan it into your day.
-Toddlers usually need more breaks than older kids because they simply can’t stay as warm (a fleece jacket or lightweight puffy can help with this), but they also need breaks so that they don’t get overwhelmed with skiing both mentally and physically.
+Taking breaks is important to toddlers’ ski development, so plan it into your day.
+Young kids usually need more breaks than older kids because they simply can’t stay as warm (a fleece jacket or lightweight puffy can help with this), but they also need breaks so that they don’t get overwhelmed with skiing both mentally and physically.
 Sometimes all it takes is some hot chocolate and loosening their ski boots for a few minutes.
 The terrain is new, the equipment is strange and uncomfortable for them, the ski resort is big, and it can all combine to make toddlers feel overwhelmed.
 Head into the lodge as soon as you start to see the first signs that your toddler is getting frustrated.

-Remember that although skiing may seem natural to you, it’s all foreign to your toddler, so give some some extra grace as they learn (breaks are a big part of that).
+Remember that although skiing may seem natural to you, it’s all foreign to your toddler, so give some extra grace as they learn (breaks are a big part of that).

 Bring Ski Treats for Kids